Liarzax/VectorDefence/README.md

 Changes
 ==================
+v0.1.5-Alpha build.8;
+ - Fixed bug where player dies but shield still draws.
+ - Fixed some enemies not spawning at the correct size.
+ - Cleaned up the way the player is drawn to the screen.
+ - Added ability to level up cannon and increase shots.
+ - Added big red miniBoss.
+ - tweeked enemies speeds, and powerup chance.
+ - Started work on the background but got side tracked.

 v0.1.4-Alpha build.7;
  - Fixed shield not powering up again after being shot down, even after picking up power-up!
  - Fixed player taking damage from picking up power-ups.